What Are Constraints in Project Management?

-When it comes to the time constraint, proper scheduling is essential.
+When it comes to time constraints, proper scheduling is essential.
 According to the Project Management Body of Knowledge (PMBOK), the following steps should be taken for effective time management:

-- Planning: This includes defining the main goal(s) of the project team, how the team intends to achieve the goal, and the equipment and/or steps that will be taken to do so.
+- Planning: This includes defining the main goal(s) of the project team, how the team intends to achieve the goal(s), and the equipment and/or steps that will be taken to do so.

-- Scheduling: The project management team must plot out the realistic timeframe for completion of each phase of the project.
+- Scheduling: The project management team must plot out the realistic timeframe to complete each phase of the project.

 - Monitoring: This step occurs once the project is underway and requires the project team to analyze how the past stages of the project performed, noting trends and impacts on future plans, and communicating these findings to all relevant stakeholders.

-A Gantt chart can be helpful to visualize the project timeline and whether they are tracking to the proper constraints.
+A Gantt chart can help to visualize the project timeline and whether they are tracking to the proper constraints.

 - Provide clear documentation of the full project scope at the beginning of the project, including all requirements.